Recuva Review: Popular but Flawed Windows Data Recovery Software

 Now, we break down Recuva and review it against the criteria we use to produce our final rating.
 We take an objective look at the different areas surrounding Recuva to determine how effective it is and what value it can bring to you alongside its ability to recover data.

 Recuva receives a below-average Karma score of 47%.
 This metric is based on the below factors, including customer support, operating system support, and update frequency.

 The lowest contributing areas are updates and customer support.
-Recuva hasn’t had an update since 2016.
+Recuva hasn’t received any major updates since 2016, with the updates in 2022 only being related to data usage reporting and license delivery.
 While the software is still usable, it shows users that Piriform isn’t actively working on it to optimize it or introduce new features.
 As for customer support, even if you have a Professional license, you’re limited to a single email channel.

 More than 6 months